No items found.

 The non-ozone-producing UVC light operates at the 254nm wavelength to disinfect the air and keep the AC evaporator coil clean.
 Then, a lifetime-activated carbon matrix with an antimicrobial finish captures and neutralizes odor-causing VOCs when energized by UVC light.
 What remains is harmless water vapor and carbon dioxide, which are released back into the air.

 If you’re ready to purify the air in your Central Florida home, turn to Certified Climate Control for help.
 We can answer any remaining questions you have about UV lights and install if you’re a good candidate.
-For a free HVAC inspection and UV light installation estimate, please contact us at if you live in Orange or Seminole County, or call if you’re a Volusia County resident.
+For a free HVAC inspection and UV light installation estimate, contact us if you live in Orange, Seminole County, or Volusia County.